 Track of the enduro bike route around Guía, Moya and Firgas

 You will then be able to download the track in .gpx format so that you can follow the route on your own.
-If you don’t know how to download it and follow it from your navigator or smartphone, we’ll explain it to you here.
+If you don’t know how to download it and follow it from your navigator or smartphone with the app Guru maps, we’ll explain it to you here.
 If you want to support us so that we continue to create content for you about Gran Canaria, we will appreciate if you purchase one of our tracks, either to enjoy incredible routes or as a donation.

 Video of this route